open-telemetry/opentelemetry-collector-contrib/internal/otelarrow/netstats/README.md

 ## Overview

-This package provides general support for couning the number of bytes read and written by an exporter or receiver component.
+This package provides general support for counting the number of bytes read and written by an exporter or receiver component.
 This package specifically supports monitoring the compression rate achieved by OpenTelemetry Protocol with Apache Arrow, but it can be easily adopted